CHEINSTTROARLY/Hopscotch-1/README.md

 Tried to add as many features as I could.
 I will very soon implement my `exec` function that I created.

 Projects are not runnable yet.
 That's the easy part, though.
 The hard part was making this UI.
+Users can actually mutate the text surrounded by white.
+That was most tricky to make.

 Features:
 - run small programs (i.e. print)